Gender Expression & Gender Dysphoria Podcast Series

 • Varying gender expressions is not new.
 Men and women have lived out their respective gender in a wide spectrum of ways.

-• Today the meaning we make of our gender expression is taking on new conclusions.
-With increasing freedom, individuals are reflecting on their gender expression and drawing conclusions on their gender identity outside of the assigned biological sex assigned at birth.
+• With increasing freedom, individuals are reflecting on their gender expression and drawing conclusions on their gender identity outside of the assigned biological sex assigned at birth.

 • Culture today is straying from a biblical understanding of gender assignment.
-Today, many people view gender identity as not being constrained to the binary male or female as it has been in the past.
+Today, many people view gender identity as being on a non-binary spectrum not being constrained to the binary male or female sexes as it has been in the past.
 Due to this, here is more emphasis on freedom of gender choice.
-Gender in today’s culture is often understood to be on a spectrum.

 How can we understand the varied gender experience?